You are viewing a story from harrypotterfanfiction.com

 And so, Blaise decided to return the noble gesture by giving up Astoria, his love, in the hopes of saving a friend.

-“I’ll talk to him.”
-He said in a sad tone, pausing to kiss her tenderly on the cheek for what he thought might be the last time.
+“I’ll talk to him,” he promised in a sad tone, pausing to kiss her tenderly on the cheek for what he thought might be the last time.

 He was at the threshold of the door when he turned around to her to say one last thing.